 If you’re in credit card debt, you need to act quickly because the compounding frequency of that interest rate is killing you.

 At the end of each day, the card issuer will multiply your current balance by the daily rate to come up with the daily interest charge.
 That charge is then added to your balance the next day.

-Yes, you still have debt, but a loan from Lending Club will have a considerably lower interest rate than your credit cards.
-Paying off your credit cards with a loan from Lending Club will also likely raise your credit score.
+Yes, you still have debt, but a loan from Upgrade will have a considerably lower interest rate than your credit cards.
+Paying off your credit cards with a loan will also likely raise your credit score.

 If your credit isn’t good enough to get a debt consolidation loan, you can get help from National Debt Relief.
 They will negotiate with your credit card companies to forgiven part of the debt you own.
 National Debt Relief can reduce as much as 30% of a client’s debt.